Human in Events: A Large-Scale Benchmark for Human-centric Video Analysis in Complex Events: More Analysis and ablation study

 \textbf{Upper bound test} All the human-centric video understanding tasks are tightly associated with object detection.
 To study the impact of detection accuracy in the HiEve dataset, we conduct the upper bound test on each task with specific oracle models, where the ground-truth bounding-boxes are directly used during testing, including multi-person tracking, pose estimation, and action recognition.
 We compared them with the normal setting that we described in \autoref{section:main-results} without ground-truth. \autoref{table:upper_bound} lists the upper bound results for each track.
 It suggest that the tasks requiring temporal reasoning (Track1\&3\&4) rely more on the accuracy of the detection.
 In contrast, the pose estimation track is more dependent on the corresponding algorithm than the detection results.

-\textbf{Ability for knowledge transfer.} HiEve covers large amounts of video frame data with a wide range of human-centric annotations, making it well suitable for model pretraining to inject these models with more comprehensive prior knowledge on downstream tasks.
-To demonstrate this characteristics, we conduct experiments on transfer learning from HiEve to other two related downstream tasks, human pose estimation and multiple object tracking.
+\textbf{Ability for knowledge transfer} HiEve covers large amounts of video frame data with a wide range of human-centric annotations, making it well suitable for model pretraining to inject these models with more comprehensive prior knowledge on downstream tasks.
+To demonstrate it, we conduct experiments on transfer learning from HiEve to other two related downstream tasks, human pose estimation and multiple object tracking.
 In detail, we apply HRNet~\cite{dhrn2019} for pose estimation on COCO~\cite{coco} and MOTDT~\cite{motda2018} on MOT20~\cite{mot2020}.
 For each task, we compare the results with and without pretraining on our HiEve datasets in \autoref{table:transfer}.
 For COCO we report the average AP value, for MOT20 we report the MOTA metric.
-It is observed that for both downstream task, pretraining on HiEve can help improve the methods obtain better performance.
+It can be seen that for both downstream tasks, pretraining on HiEve can help improve the methods obtain better performance.

+Nevertheless, we can further observe a notable disparity in improvements between the two datasets, with a marginal improvement (0.4 AP) in COCO and a significant (1.2 MOTA) improvement in MOT20.
+Our HiEve primarily offers prior knowledge for recognition in complex scenes compared to existing datasets.
+Therefore, the contribution of pretraining on HiEve is related to the complexity of the downstream datasets.
+Since the COCO dataset predominantly consists of simple and uncrowded scenes, it is reasonable that knowledge transferred from HiEve to COCO yields modest improvements.
+Conversely, the MOT20 dataset includes more challenging and crowded scenes compared to COCO, so we can see more significant improvement.